buckldav/merit-learn/docs/web-dev/web-services.md

 ## Ports

 - A service can (and usually is) bound to a numbered port.
 The port is where users can connect to the service.
 For example, a website running on port 3000 can be accessed locally at `http://localhost:3000`.
 - Ports less than 1024 are "privileged" (only accessible by services running as root).
+[Further reading from W3](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html).
 - There are various reserved default ports for common services.
 Here are just a few.

 | port | service / protocol |